needle-mirror/com.unity.sequences/Documentation~/under-the-hood.md

 ### Master Sequence creation

-When you create a Master Sequence from the Structure section of the Sequences window:
+When you create a Master Sequence from the Sequences window:

 -   In the Project, this creates a script asset *and* a Timeline asset:
     -   Named both after the Master Sequence